 - Power supply Issues: Check that your TV is getting enough power.
 Unplug it and connect to another outlet if possible.

-- Your TV has a virus: Smart TVs connected to the internet are suceptible to viruses and the Samsung TV is no different.
-In fact, Samsung has advised owners of its latest TVs to run regular virus scans every few week to prevent maclicious attacks.
-Still, the chances of this happening is very small.
-You can use this guide to run a check if your Samsung TV has a virus.
+- Your TV has a virus: Smart TVs connected to the internet are susceptible to viruses, and the Samsung TV is no different.
+Samsung has advised owners of its latest TVs to run regular virus scans every few weeks to prevent malicious attacks.
+Still, the chances of this happening are very small.
+You can use this guide to check if your Samsung TV has a virus.

 Your Samsung TV may be turning off due to the reasons above.
 Check for settings and connection errors and try to rectify them before looking out for the more complicated problems.

 And who knows?
-Maybe it’s the remote that’s under your couch that’s responsible for your Samsung TV turning off repeatedly, by itself…or it’s time to call Ghostbusters.
+Maybe it’s the remote under your couch responsible for your Samsung TV turning off repeatedly, by itself…or it’s time to call Ghostbusters.